-In April and May 2021, Archbishop Comensoli met with the clergy and lay leaders of the Archdiocese of Melbourne to begin this conversation.
-These initial meetings had one purpose in mind: to open up the question as to how our local Church in Melbourne might best be organised into the future, such that:
+In 2021, Archbishop Peter A Comensoli met with the clergy and lay leaders from around the Archdiocese of Melbourne to begin discussing what the local Church in Melbourne might look like in the future, such that:

 A good place to start is Archbishop Comensoli's Pastoral Letter, "Take the way of the Gospel", which was published on Pentecost 2021.
 You can also find below the presentations to clergy and lay leaders from earlier this year.

 'Take the Way of the Gospel': Together we Pray

 Archbishop Comensoli has called us to enter into a time of concerted prayer for our Archdiocese as we begin the 'Take the Way of the Gospel' journey together.
 This significant time of discernment begins with prayer—calling upon the Holy Spirit to lead and guide us.
 We invite parishes, communities, staff teams, families, prayer groups and school communities to consider how they can include a dedicated time of prayer for our Archdiocese every time they meet.
 A very simple, 10–15 minute weekly resource is available below for you to use or adapt.

 Further prayer resources

 These resources are aimed at supporting your parish as it begins to explore a path of missionary renewal in light of our Gospel mission in this time and place.
 We hope these resources will assist you as you embark on prayerful discernment and consultation with the wider parish community.